1st Law: ‘High élanocyte count utilisers can deflect any energetic attacks from anyone of a lower count or status.’

 “Run-away why don’t you!
 You’re all talk and no bite,” the man called after the Centurion who retreated into the shadows of the silent street.
 “You’re a coward.
-A good for nothing low-life just like the rest of your—”
+A worthless low-life just like the rest of your—”

-Then, the man was cut short by Anton’s fist connecting with his jaw, knocking the man out.
-The Centurion paused, when the man collided with the ground.
+The man’s words were silenced when Anton’s fist connected with his jaw, knocking him out.
+The Centurion paused, when the other man collided with the ground.

-“Will you give it a rest already.”
+“Will you give it a rest already?”
 Anton articulated, more annoyed than disgusted, “you’re scaring everyone.”
-The Centurion turned around and strode over to Anton, passing Maximus who was equally surprised by his brother’s reaction.
+The Centurion turned around and moved to Anton, passing Maximus who was equally surprised by his brother’s reaction.

-“You didn’t need to do that,” the Centurion said, with a kind smile and held out his hand.
+“You didn’t need to do that,” the Centurion declared, with a kind smile and held out his hand.
 “But I appreciate the gesture nonetheless.”

 “I don’t blame you.
 The mouth on him.”
 Anton remarked, glaring at the unconscious man.
 “This is my younger brother Maximus and I’m Anton.”